bluerobotics/bluerobotics.github.io/etray/index.md

 ## Assembling the Electronics Tray

-1. Install the four short standoffs in the four inch O-ring flange.
+1. Install the four short standoffs in the four inch O-ring flange. **Do not overtighten.
+Finger-tight plus 1/8th of a turn will secure these.**

 	<img src="/etray/cad/ASSEM-ETRAY-X1-FOR-DOC.PNG" class="img-responsive" style="max-width:900px" />